 2. Catholic schools in Alberta

-In Alberta, a faith-based Catholic education for elementary and secondary students is also available.
+In Alberta, faith-based Catholic education for elementary and secondary students is also available.
 Catholic schools have their own school boards.
 As the provincial government funds Catholic schools, there is no fee to attend.
 Admission requirements are open to students who are baptized as Roman Catholic and/or have at least one Roman Catholic parent or guardian.
 Students of other faiths may also be admitted to a Catholic school.

 English-language Catholic schools